8 healthy-fat foods and why they are important

 Understanding ‘healthy’ vs. ‘unhealthy’ fats

 This is the ‘healthy’ fat most experts recommend consuming in your diet.
 Unsaturated fat comes in two forms: monounsaturated and polyunsaturated.
 Both play a role in building and maintaining cells.
-Unsaturated fats also help control levels of harmful LDL cholesterol, which can lower a person’s risk of developing heart disease or experiencing stroke.
+Unsaturated fats also help control levels of harmful LDL cholesterol, which can lower a person’s risk of developing heart disease or experiencing a stroke.

 Healthy-fat foods: 8 foods that contain unsaturated fats